Paulinhx/secure-ci-pipeline/README.md

+> ⚠️ This application is **intentionally vulnerable**.
+It is built for demonstration purposes only.
+Do not deploy this in production environments.

 ## 🔐 Secure CI/CD Pipeline Project with Flask, Docker, Semgrep & Trivy

 This project demonstrates a complete **DevSecOps workflow** that integrates security best practices into a CI/CD pipeline using: